Yamabe flow on manifolds with edges: Introduction and statement of the main result

 We now return to the Yamabe flow given in equation \eqref{YF}.
 Let $(M^m,\ginit)$ be a feasible edge space.
-Straightforward computation shows that scalar curvature becomes unbounded near the edge $x=0$, so further restrictions are required to ensure the flow exists.
-In addition to the feasibility hypothesis we will require
+The scalar curvature of $\ginit$ becomes unbounded near the edge $x=0$, so further restrictions are required to ensure the flow exists.
+In addition to the feasibility of $\ginit$ we will require regularity of its scalar curvature